 Sour cream cookies are soft, sweet and topped off with an easy powdered sugar frosting.
 Made with simple ingredients that you probably already have in your kitchen.
-These melt in your mouth cookies are sure to become a favorite.
+These melt in your mouth, tender cookies are sure to become a family favorite.

 If you are a cookie lover be sure to try these easy brownie mix cookies.